tobias-delago/am10_group11_project/README.md

 ## What statistical techniques do you think you may be using?

-To estimate a potential happiness score of a country, we will determine a multiple linear regression model with LASSO and k-fold cross-validation.
+To estimate a potential happiness score of a country in a specific year, we will determine a multiple linear regression model with LASSO and k-fold cross-validation.
 This model will take into account the additional parameters - without using the country name itself as a categorical variable.